Foreign Language Careers for College Graduates With Language Skills

 An interpreter is a linguist who is responsible for simultaneously or with a short delay rendering the spoken language of one person into the different spoken language of another person.
 For example, this might entail interpreting Chinese Mandarin into English, and then English into Chinese if the interpreter is serving the interpretation needs for both languages.
 There is a demand for interpreters not only with the U.N., but also for courts, immigration services, and businesses.
 An interpreter just like a translator is fluent in two languages and also the cultures of the countries of the two languages he or she is interpreting to and from.

 With the expansion of a global economy today and the war on terror, drugs, and organized crime, there are more opportunities for college graduates with foreign language majors than ever before.
-Majoring in a foreign language is truly a good investment for a college student.
+Majoring in a foreign language is certainly a good investment for a college student.

 Foreign Language Careers for College Graduates